Impactworkers/iw-complaint-manager/docs/unfiled/commit-format.md

-**<type>(<scope (optional)>){! if breaking}: <names of contributors> [#<issue number (optional)>]<brief description of the commit>**
+**<type>(<scope (optional)>){! if breaking}: <names of contributors> [#<issue number (optional)>]<brief description of the commit>** <!-- TODO: type and brief now showing -->

 **<commit body (optional)>**

 **<commit footer (optional)>**

-Due to our move to that determines the new version for a release and populates a changelog, we need to be deliberate about our commit messages, specifically using the template above (don't worry there will be examples).
+Due to our move to <!-- TODO: the standad-version library(link) -->that determines the new version for a release and populates a changelog, we need to be deliberate about our commit messages, specifically using the template above (don't worry there will be examples).